karelzimmer/kz-scripts/README.md

 # kz-scripts

-Scripts for installing Debian and Debian-based system like Ubuntu.
+Scripts for installing and managing Debian and Debian-based systems such as Ubuntu.

-Part of Debian package *kz*, named after its creator Karel Zimmer.
+Part of Debian package *kz*, named after its creator, Karel Zimmer.

-Package kz contains scripts to install Debian and Debian-based systems such as Ubuntu smoothly and usably.
+Package kz contains scripts for installing and managing Debian and Debian-based systems such as Ubuntu.

 More information on [karelzimmer.nl](https://karelzimmer.nl).